Embird Embroidery Software

 Simple Curve

-Use Simple Curve tool to paint curves.
+Use the Simple Curve tool to paint curves.
 Click and drag to draw a line of the appropriate length.
 Click the line you just created and drag it to create the arc you want.
 The point you select on the line determines the shape of the arc.
 To create a symmetrical arc, click the center of the line.
 If you want the lines you paint to be limited to 45-degree increments, hold down Shift as you draw the line.
-With Shift down, you can paint only a horizontal or vertical line or a line on a 45-degree angle.
-Before you use the Simple curve tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+With Shift down, you can paint only a horizontal or vertical line or a line at a 45-degree angle.
+Before you use the Simple curve tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Rectangle

-Use Rectangle tool to paint an empty rectangular frame in work area.
+Use the Rectangle tool to paint an empty rectangular frame in the work area.
 This tool paints a line around the rectangle using the current line width.
 To paint a rectangle, place the cursor where you want the corner of the frame to start.
 Then click a mouse button and drag the tool until the frame outline surrounds the area you want.
 Release the mouse button.
 With Shift down, you can paint a square.
-Before you use the Rectangle tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Rectangle tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Filled Rectangle

-Use Filled Rectangle tool to paint a rectangular filled-in frame in work area.
+Use the Filled Rectangle tool to paint a rectangular filled-in frame in the work area.
 This tool paints a line around the rectangle using the current line width.
 To paint a filled rectangle, place the cursor where you want the corner of the frame to start.
 Then click a mouse button and drag the tool until the frame outline surrounds the area you want.
 Release the mouse button.
 With Shift down, you can paint a square.
-Before you use the Filled rectangle tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Filled rectangle tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Round Rectangle

-Use Round Rectangle tool to paint an empty frame shaped like a rounded rectangle in work area.
+Use the Round Rectangle tool to paint an empty frame shaped like a rounded rectangle in the work area.
 This tool paints a line around the rounded rectangle using the current line width.
 To paint a rounded rectangle, place the cursor where you want the corner of the frame to start.
 Then click a mouse button and drag the tool until the frame outline surrounds the area you want.
 Release the mouse button.
 With Shift down, you can paint a square.
-Before you use the Round rectangle tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Round rectangle tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Filled round rectangle

-Use Filled round rectangle tool to paint a filled-in frame, in the shape of a rounded rectangle, in work area.
+Use the Filled round rectangle tool to paint a filled-in frame, in the shape of a rounded rectangle, in the work area.
 This tool paints a line around the rounded rectangle using the current line width.
 To paint a rounded rectangle, place the cursor where you want the corner of the frame to start.
 Then click a mouse button and drag the tool until the frame outline surrounds the area you want.
 Release the mouse button.
 With Shift down, you can paint a square.
-Before you use the Filled round rectangle tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Filled round rectangle tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Ellipse

-Use Ellipse tool to paint an ellipse-shaped empty frame in work area.
+Use the Ellipse tool to paint an ellipse-shaped empty frame in the work area.
 This tool paints a line around the ellipse using the current line width.
 To paint an ellipse, place the cursor where you want the corner of the frame to start.
 Then click a mouse button and drag the tool until the frame outline surrounds the area you want.
 Release the mouse button.
 With Shift down, you can paint a circle.
-Before you use the Ellipse tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Ellipse tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Filled Ellipse